heybereket/oasis/CONTRIBUTING.md

 ## Contributing to Oasis
 Interested in contributing to Oasis?
-Check out our [documentation](/docs)
+Check out our [documentation](/docs) on how to get started.